Coherent pressure structures in turbulent channel flow: Conclusions

-The comparison between $\nu$- and $\nu_T$-resolvent models, without and with an eddy viscosity, shows trends for pressure that differ from those obtained for velocity fluctuations in channel flows \citep{morra2019relevance, morra2021colour}.
-Whereas both $\nu$- and $\nu_T$- resolvents have accurate predictions of the leading pressure structures, sub-optimal modes are not well predicted by neither model.
-Considering white noise forcing, the low suboptimal gains of the $\nu$-resolvent lead to essentially rank-1 statistics for the pressure, whereas the $\nu_T$- model leads to higher-rank predictions that do not match observations from the DNS.
-Thus, modeling the nonlinear terms is also relevant for pressure fluctuations, albeit with a less important role of forcing structure compared to velocity structures \citep{morra2019relevance, morra2021colour}.
-The Cess eddy viscosity was not effective to improve the agreement between resolvent and SPOD, and an improved eddy viscosity model, following \citet{pickering2021optimal}, may be an interesting direction for further resolvent methods for pressure structures.

 The analysis of the nonlinear terms and their individual impacts on the pressure output reveals that the forcing terms have a predominantly constructive contribution to the output.
-Moreover, with exception of the large-scale structures of the $Re_{\tau} \approx 550$ channel, the off-diagonal terms of the forcing CSD (see expression (\ref{eq:forcing_subblocks})), are less important than the diagonal terms to obtain a good prediction of the pressure outputs.
+Moreover, with exception of the large-scale structures of the $Re_{\tau} \approx 550$ channel, the off-diagonal terms of the forcing CSD (see expression \ref{eq:forcing_subblocks}), are less important than the diagonal terms to obtain a good prediction of the pressure outputs.

-In a previous study by our group, which employed a resolvent-based formulation to estimate the flow field from wall measurements \citep{amaral2021resolvent}, it was already noted that it was the pressure structures were more accurate than the velocity components, especially for distances far from the wall, with less dependence on the details of the forcing considered in the linearized model.
-The present results show a more marked low-rank behavior of pressure fluctuations, which explains the ability of resolvent models to predict or estimate pressure structures.
+In a previous study by our group, which employed a resolvent-based formulation to estimate the flow field from wall measurements \citep{amaral2021resolvent}, we noted that pressure structures were more accurate predicted than the velocity components, especially for distances far from the wall, with less dependence on the details of the forcing considered in the linearized model.
+The present results show a more marked low-rank behavior of pressure fluctuations, which may explain the ability of resolvent models to predict or estimate pressure structures.

-To the authors knowledge, this is the first time that the pressure state component in wall-bounded flows is studied under scrutiny of data (SPOD) and linearized models (resolvent analysis) and the results are confronted with each other.
 We believe that the results shown in this paper reinforces the need for proper modeling the color of forcing (nonlinear) terms when the problem is cast in the input-output framework, albeit with a lower effect of forcing color on pressure fluctuations compared to velocity components.
-Moreover, the resolvent operator proved to be a valuable asset to study the most energetic pressure structures and obtain relevant amplification mechanisms for turbulent pressure fluctuations.
+Moreover, the resolvent operator is a valuable asset to study the most energetic pressure structures and obtain relevant amplification mechanisms for turbulent pressure fluctuations.